nickdrozd/nickdrozd.github.io/_posts/2019-05-17-knuth-check.md

 -   [How to Get a Knuth Check](https://kevinlawler.com/knuth)

     General advice for finding errors in Knuth books.
-It mostly applies to techinical errors, which mine are not.
+It mostly applies to technical errors, which mine are not.
 It does have one suggestion that I took seriously:

     > It is better to wait until you have a collection of errors to send in.
 Bundling several legitimate but low-grade errors together can increase the chance that one is actually treated as an error or a suggestion.
 Sending several errors in piecemeal could cause each of them to be dismissed out of hand.